christianmagill/photoshop-script--select-parent-group/README.md

-# photoshop-script--select-parent-group
+# Photoshop Script - Select Parent Group

-A Photoshop script to select the parent group of the current selection.
+Photoshop script to select the parent group of the current selection.